 - Is there an alarm screen, alarm lists, or status screens about state and condition?
 What types of faults and alarms exist?

 - Do we have technical manuals that list functions, operations, and data points available?

 - Does it have a PLC?
 Model, vendor?
 Other types of controllers?

 - What is the communications protocol?

 - Is there an ethernet port?

 - Are there extra modules or licenses to buy to pull data from the machine?

-- Can data be read real-time?
-Or must be downloaded via CSV or other method?
+- Can data be read in real-time?
+Or must be downloaded via CSV or another method?

 Finally, you will create a plan.
 This project plan will include a projected schedule, WBS, team members, responsibility assignments, and pricing for all services and products to purchase for the project.

 Proof of Concept